 Step 3: Start the Engine of the Donor Vehicle

 Start the motor of the donor car.
 Let the engine stay idle for 5 to 10 minutes.
 This is enough time to charge the dead battery of the disabled vehicle.

 Now start your car.
 If it refuses to start, allow the donor car to idle for a bit more to charge the battery in your vehicle.

 If your vehicle starts, allow the engine to warm up.
 This will allow the alternator to continue charging the weak battery.
 Do not turn off the engine!

-The final step after jump-starting the disabled vehicle is to remove the jumper cables in this particular order:
+The final step after jump-starting the disabled vehicle is to remove the jumper cables in the following particular order:

-These are the easy steps on how to jump start a car.
+The steps mentioned above on how to jump start a car are very easy to follow.
 After starting the vehicle with a weak battery, it is best to drive it to the nearest garage or service station to diagnose the fault.